TencentQQGYLab/ComfyUI-ELLA/README.md

 - `ComfyUI/models/ella`, create it if not present.
   - Place [ELLA Models](https://huggingface.co/QQGYLab/ELLA) here
 - `ComfyUI/models/ella_encoder`, create it if not present.
-  - Place [t5 model](https://huggingface.co/google/flan-t5-xl) here, it should be a folder of transfomers structure with config.json
+  - Place [FLAN-T5 XL Text Encoder](https://huggingface.co/QQGYLab/ELLA/tree/main/models--google--flan-t5-xl--text_encoder) here, it should be a folder of transfomers structure with config.json

 In summary, you should have the following model directory structure: